megatruh/mega-insta-beta/README.md

 ```
 cd mega-insta
 ```
 First, open your browser then search username which u want to download.
-Then right click > inspect element, find this element
+Then right click > inspect element, find this element.
+You can also add(increase) image by setting "Mobile Mode" on the "Inspect Element Tools", use your brain to do that.

 ![Screenshot from 2020-01-19 10-31-06](https://user-images.githubusercontent.com/55190771/72674751-1d16ad00-3aad-11ea-8f5a-41835ce1abd8.png)